EticaAI/rocha-knowledge-bot/index.md

   <dd>Is the test of a machine's ability to exhibit intelligent behavior equivalent to, or indistinguishable from, that of a human</dd>
   <dt id="reductio-ad-turing">Reductio ad Turing Test</dt>
   <dd>It is an argument, because a machine seems more human than human in a blind test, is superior to a human being beyond exclusively the test</dd>
+  <dt id="identity-theft">Identity theft</dt>
+  <dd>It is important to know that people (or machines) may want to make you believe that they are someone else without their explicit permission.
+Be careful.</dd>
+  <dt id="cant-sue-ai">Human beings are responsible for actions of artificial intelligence</dt>
+  <dd>Every action of an artificial intelligence is the responsibility of some human.
+If a person activates an artificial intelligence and there is no guarantee from a manufacturer, that person will be responsible.
+If something goes wrong, turn it off immediately</dd>
 </dl>

 ## Equivalent terms